 B. Lower the Minimum Legal Drinking Age to 18

-Dr. John McCardell, President Emeritus of Middlebury College, believes that the minimum legal drinking age of 21 is undesirable.
+Dr. John McCardell is President Emeritus of Middlebury College.
+He believes that the minimum legal drinking age of 21 is undesirable.
 He says it creates more problems than it solves.

 He says that “drinking that is not out in the open, drinking that is unsupervised, drinking that we can pretend isn’t taking place, is drinking that is drinking that is dangerous, drinking that is putting both young adults and other innocent people at greater risk.”

-Of course, the same phenomenon occurred during national Prohibition (1920-1933).
+Of course, the same thing occurred during national Prohibition (1920-1933).
 The government denied citizens the right to drink legally.
-So they went underground to consume alcohol, which they did in heavy, episodic fashion.
-That has become a common pattern among young adult collegians who cannot legally drink.
+So they went underground to drink alcohol.
+And they did so in heavy, episodic ways.
+That has become a common pattern among young adult collegians.